gwizdala/gwizdala.github.io/content/posts/delegated-administration-in-pingone.md

 ## When to Create Multiple Environments

-**Environments are subdivided from one another in data and configuration** - meaning that while they share the same hosting resources they do not share the same PingOne Service Selection (e.g. one Environment can have PingOne MFA while another can have PingID for multi-factor), Policy Configuration (e.g. password policies, risk policies, mfa policies, DaVinci policies, etc.), Branding (e.g. theming, forms, localization), and user data (e.g. Populations/Groups/Users and their user information).
+A popular use case of Environments is for building a promotion pipeline (e.g. development/staging/production/etc.), but additionally **Environments are subdivided from one another in data and configuration** - meaning that while they share the same hosting resources they do not share the same PingOne Service Selection (e.g. one Environment can have PingOne MFA while another can have PingID for multi-factor), Policy Configuration (e.g. password policies, risk policies, mfa policies, DaVinci policies, etc.), Branding (e.g. theming, forms, localization), and user data (e.g. Populations/Groups/Users and their user information).

 **Environments are great when you have requirements for Users, Applications, and Policies that strongly differ from one another.** Let’s look at an example of managing Employees vs Customers: